dblock/code.dblock.org/_posts/2012/2012-03-14-crafting-a-ruby-on-rails-course-for-developers.markdown

 ---
 ![]({{ site.url }}/images/posts/2012/2012-03-14-crafting-a-ruby-on-rails-course-for-developers/image_1.jpg)

 Today I gave a talk to a packed NYC.rb about [crafting a Ruby-on-Rails course for developers](https://www.meetup.com/NYC-rb/events/46696902/).
-I’m working on a blog post about classroom education, but in the meantime, here’re a few links.
+I'm working on a blog post about classroom education, but in the meantime, here are a few links.

 The Open-Source Curriculum @ [https://github.com/dblock/ga-ruby-on-rails-for-devs](https://github.com/dblock/ga-ruby-on-rails-for-devs)

 [Slides from the Presentation on SlideShare](https://www.slideshare.net/dblockdotorg/crafting-a-rubyonrails-course-for-developers)

-#### Demo Stashboards, Students’ Projects
+#### Demo Stashboards, Students' Projects

 - [https://github.com/jameslin101/stashboard](https://github.com/jameslin101/stashboard): a clean Stashboard clone
 - https://github.com/MedText/stashfu: Stashboard as a service